craftworkgames/MonoGame.Extended/README.md

 ### Using the Content Pipeline Extensions
 To use the content pipeline extensions, you will need to edit your `.mgcb` file to reference the `.dll`.
 To see an example of how to do this with NuGet see the samples at https://github.com/craftworkgames/MonoGame.Extended-samples.
 The important pieces are the `NuGet.config` file and the `.mgcb` file.

-> :eyes: To access pre-releases including rolling builds of the repository after every commit or PR commit, you can see add the NuGet feed `https://www.myget.org/F/lithiumtoast/api/v3/index.json`.
-See https://github.com/craftworkgames/MonoGame.Extended-samples with the `NuGet.config` file for an example of how to setup the feed.

 ## Where to next?

 - Check out [the samples](https://github.com/craftworkgames/MonoGame.Extended-samples)